Angelia Williams Graves

-Angelia Williams Graves is an American politician who has served as a Democratic member for the 90th district in the Virginia House of Delegates since 2021.
+Angelia Williams Graves is an American politician who has served as a Democratic member for the 21st district in the Virginia Senate since 2024.
+She previously represented 90th district in the Virginia House of Delegates from 2021 to 2024.

 Biography

 Graves obtained an Associate Degree in Business Administration from Tidewater Community College.
 She would then go on to obtain a Bachelor's Degree in marketing from Old Dominion University.

 Political career

 2010

 Graves first entered politics in 2010 running for Norfolk City Council's Super Ward 7.
 Graves would win the election with 40% of the vote.
 She would be re-elected again in 2012, 2016, and 2020.
 Graves would also serve as vice-mayor from 2013 to 2016.

 2021

 On November 19, 2020, Graves announced her plan to run for the 90th district in the Virginia House of Delegates following the resignation of Delegate Joseph C. Lindsey to become a judge in the Norfolk General District Court.
 Graves would defeat Rick James for the Democratic nomination in a firehouse primary.
 She would go on and defeat Republican Sylvia Bryant in the special election.